We are keeping a close eye on Government guidance and will ensure to update this insight as soon as required.

-Tutor can ensure that their set tasks are appropriate to their new circumstances.
+Our tutor can ensure that their set tasks are appropriate to their new circumstances.

 Q: What is the ESFA guidance on furloughing apprentices?

-A: The ESFA has been issuing updated guidance on furloughing apprentices:
+updated guidance on furloughing apprentices:

 - Furloughed apprentices can continue with their apprenticeships providing that it does not generate income or provide services to their employer.

 - Apprentices who are placed on furlough will be entitled to the support detailed in the scheme, and to continue training.

 - Any apprenticeship training undertaken will continue to be supported, and payments made to the provider.